 - There are signs of a past forced entry into your room.

 - You meet your hotel neighbor who is the source of the barking – her dogs that is – all three of them.
-She tells you the story of how she inherited one from the guy who died in the room next to yours and how that is somehow connected to the car prowling story you heard in the lobby the night before.
+She tells you how she inherited one from the guy who died in the room next to yours and how that is somehow connected to the car prowling story you heard in the lobby the night before.